 Also, having a written explanation ready for other companies or organizations that may need your Social Security number in the future will help things go a lot more smoothly too.

-- pros and cons of getting a new social security number
+- pros cons of new social security number